Societal Innovation

 The Architecture of Audacity: Assessing the Impact of the Microcredit Summit Campaign

-By Vinod Khosla, Susan Davis on
+Vinod Khosla, Susan Davis

 In 1997, a dozen heads of state joined almost 3,000 participants from 137 countries in Washington, D.C. for the world’s first Microcredit Summit.
 During the summit, all agreed on an audacious objective: to reach 100 million of the world’s poorest families, especially the women of those families, with credit for self-employment and other financial and business services by the end of 2005.
 Now, almost 10 years later, we take stock of the Microcredit Summit Campaign (also called the MCS Campaign, the MCS, or “the Campaign”) and its efforts to reach this goal by examining its history, its impact so far, and the path forward.